1915 Hague Conference

 In her capacity as president of the Women’s Peace Party (WPP), to which she was elected in January of 1915, Addams sets out to mobilize public opinion against the war by networking with like-minded organizations in the United States and abroad.
 For instance, the Carnegie Foundation awarded the WPP a grant to support a Chicago theater company’s production of Euripides’ Women of Troy, a reflection on the absurdity of war, which was performed in Chicago and cities across the country.
-Then, in March, a group of women’s peace advocates from Belgium, Britain, and the Netherlands, led by Aletta Jacobs, invited Addams and other WPP leaders to an international women’s conference, set for late April, in The Hague, Netherlands.
-“The Congress was designed as a protest against the war,” writes Addams, “in which it was hoped women from all nations would join” (Addams, Peace and Bread in Time of War, 9).
+Then, in March, a group of women peace advocates from Belgium, Britain, and the Netherlands, led by Aletta Jacobs, invite Addams and other WPP leaders to an international women’s conference, set for late April, in The Hague, Netherlands.
+“The Congress was designed as a protest against the war,” writes Addams, “in which it was hoped women from all nations would join.”

 The passenger ship carrying Addams and other American delegates set sail from New York in late April.
-The Noordam is delayed by the British navy off the coast of Dover for several days, ostensibly because the waters are deemed unsafe for passage.
+The Noordam is delayed by the British navy off the coast of Dover, ostensibly because the waters are deemed unsafe for passage.
 (A German submarine sank the British passenger vessel the Lusitania on May 15, 1915, two weeks after the conclusion of women’s conference.)
-During the delay, Addams gets a brief taste of the war, writing that she “faintly heard booming of canon, and saw air and marine craft of every conceivable make and kind” (Addams, Peace and Bread in Time of War, 10).
+During the delay, Addams gets a brief taste of the war, writing that she “faintly heard booming of canon, and saw air and marine craft of every conceivable make and kind.”
 (The northern end of the Western Front, along the North Sea border between France and Belgium, lay only a short distance away.)
 Addams had her doubts about the true reason for the delay, however, intimating that politics might be behind it.
 “The first English newspapers that came on board informed us of the sharp opposition to the holding of our Congress, lest it weaken the morale of the soldiers.
 We were the ‘Peacettes’ and the enterprise loaded with ridicule of the sort with which we later became only too familiar.
-During the three days that the ship hung at anchor there was much telegraphing to all the people of political influence whom any one of us knew in England and several cables were sent to Washington” (Addams, Peace and Bread in Time of War, 10).
+During the three days that the ship hung at anchor there was much telegraphing to all the people of political influence whom any one of us knew in England and several cables were sent to Washington.”
 Whatever the cause of the delay, the Noordam is finally allowed to proceed and arrives in Rotterdam with little time to spare before the opening of the Congress.

 The Hague Congress and the Resolutions